 Create a value

-The keyword is convenience — to create something that reduces the patient’s time in the waiting rooms and provides immediate, high-quality primary care.
+The keyword is convenience.
+It’s crucial to create something that reduces the patient’s time in the waiting rooms and provides immediate, high-quality primary care.

-Equally important for you as a provider or business partner, the main universal goals of your telemedicine solution should be to reduce costs, increase access, improve the skills of your staff and the quality of your services.
+It’s equally important for you to ensure that the main goals of your telemedicine solution are to reduce costs, increase access, improve the skills of your staff and enhance the quality of services.